philipp-r/linkpwd/README.md

 3. Remove all files from your webserver and upload the new files
 4. Upload your old `includes/config.php` file
 5. Call `upgrade.php` file in your webbrowser (if this file is available)
-6. You can delete the `upgrade.php` file now
+6. You can delete the `upgrade.php` file now (if this file was available)